james2hey/racey-snakey/README.md

     Makefile, mod_task.c, setup.c, and snake.c.
 3).
 To build the program, use 'make program' for each of the UCFK4's.
 They
     should both display a message for the game to begin.
+4).
+If any problems arise, ensure that you are in the team426 directory and
+    that the makefile in this directory being run.

 Built With
 Geany - The IDE used.